 This section describes an optional binary format for the numerical portion under the [Network Data] and [Noise Data] keywords.
-A binary format is useful for large files as it may reduce memory storage requirements compared to the same data represented in ASCII format.
+A binary format is useful for large files as it ean may reduce memory storage requirements 20 to 33 percent of the original compared to the same data represented in ASCII data fileformat.